reduxframework/docs/docs/configuration/fields/hints.md

 ### Using Hints with Text Boxes
 In addition to using hints to add additional information to the [field](../objects/field.md) itself, hints may also be used to pop up a tool-tip when a user clicks on a text box.
-Enabling this feature is also as easy as adding a single array based argument to the text field.
+Enabling this feature is also as easy as adding a single array-based argument to the text field.

 ```php